alex-kas/nec_terrain/fastroot.md

 * `sgdisk`
 * `kas.boot.bin`

-From folder `boot/` in this repository
+From folder `boot/` in this repository:

 * `adbb.sh (adbb.bat for windows)`
 * `build.prop`
 * `kas.boot.bin`

-From folder `system/` in this repository
+From folder `system/` in this repository:

 * `superuser.tar.gz`